 Why not incorporate timers for shipping timetables, hourly deals, deadlines to opt-in, or to join a webinar or live broadcast?
 They’re all great things to promote via email, and it’s a good idea to continue that countdown on your site.

-Of course, if you’re looking for a way to do each of these things, I think you should be looking at Monetate Engage.
-It can help you with each … and more.
+Of course, if you’re looking for a way to do each of these things, I think you should be looking at Monetate.
+It can help you with each of these suggestions…and more.